Kangaroo Jack: G'Day U.S.A.!: Songs

 The film featured a rendition of LL Cool J's single "Mama Said Knock You Out" during the dream boxing scene.
 The film also featured a few lines from "I Only Have Eyes for You" when Jackie is in the lounge.
 Jeff Bennett performed both songs, and the song that plays when Jackie is causing havoc is the Ohio Players song "Fire".

 Reception

-Kangaroo Jack: G'Day U.S.A.! was met with mixed-to-negative reviews from critics and audiences, but received a much better score than the first film, including a 40% on Rotten Tomatoes.
-Most consider it an improvement over the original.
+Kangaroo Jack: G'Day U.S.A.! was met with mixed-to-negative reviews from critics and audiences, but most consider it an improvement over the original.